 - Unblock censored websites: Censorship on the internet, particularly on social media in different parts of the world is a persistent issue that many users have to face.
 One of the effects of a VPN is that it allows you to access blocked websites by using an offshore server location.
 So, if a website is blocked in your region, you can simply connect to a server location where the website IS still working, and you will get instant access this way.

 - Download torrents safely: In many parts of the world, torrent websites are banned.
-In those where these aren’t banned, it is still a big risk to download through torrents because of anti-piracy laws.
+Downloading torrents in such regions still pose a big risk because of anti-piracy laws.
 Since VPNs keep your identity hidden for all third parties, not even your ISP will have any idea that you are downloading torrents.

 - Buy cheaper airline tickets: VPNs can actually help you buy cheaper tickets.
 How?
 Well, ticket prices vary from region to region.
 By changing server locations through a VPN, you can obtain tickets for a cheaper price than what you may be getting in your actual location.